markNZed/processism-react-three/storyboard.md

 ### 4.6.2.
 Animation
 Start with the slow movement of the boundary of a large central entity.
 Gradually zoom in until only the blue color of the entity fills the screen, making it appear stable and unchanging.
 Then, slowly zoom out and move the entity off-screen to reveal its motion, illustrating both scale and relativity.
 ### 4.6.3.
 Narration
-In processism, reality is perceived as a continuous flow of change, which contrasts with the essentialist view that emphasizes fixed, unchanging essences.
-However, in our everyday experience, certain entities can appear stable or static.
-Let’s explore how this perception of stability arises, focusing first on the concept of scale.
+At first glance, many things around us seem solid, fixed, and unchanging.
+But what if this stability is not as absolute as it appears?
+Let's explore how stability is, in fact, a matter of perspective and relativity.

-We begin with the boundary of a large central entity, moving very slowly.
-From a distance, this movement might seem imperceptible, giving the illusion that the entity is stable and unchanging.
-This is because, at a larger scale or over a longer time frame, the changes are too gradual for us to notice.
-For example, consider the erosion of a mountain.
-The process happens so slowly that, within the span of a human lifetime, the mountain seems immovable and constant.
+On the screen, we see a large entity, its boundary moving slowly.
+From a distance, the changes are barely perceptible, making it seem stable.
+But as we zoom in, notice how the boundary fades from view, leaving a static image.
+The entity now seems completely still, its motion hidden by our narrow focus.

-As we zoom in closer to the entity, the boundaries fade from view, and all we see is a uniform blue color filling the display.
-Without visible boundaries or motion, the entity appears entirely static — much like how, before understanding the broader context, people once thought the earth was flat and unchanging.
+This shift illustrates how scale and perspective shape our perception.
+From far away, we might not notice gradual movements, much like how a mountain seems immovable during our lifetime, though it’s slowly eroding.
+Up close, we can lose sight of the broader motion, focusing only on what seems fixed in our immediate frame.

-Now, let’s shift our focus from scale to our relation as observer.
-As we slowly zoom out and move the entity off-screen, its motion at its boundary becomes evident.
-This change in perspective illustrates how what we perceive as stable can actually be in motion, but we might not notice this movement if we are moving with it.
-For example, we don’t feel the earth’s rotation because we are rotating along with it.
-This relative motion creates an illusion of stability, where change exists, but our perspective masks it.
+But now, watch as we zoom out and shift the entity off-screen.
+Suddenly, the entity’s movement becomes clear.
+This demonstrates the idea of relativity—if we’re moving with the system, as we do with the Earth’s rotation, we might not notice its motion at all.

-In summary, the perception of stability can be influenced by two key factors: scale and relativity.
-When changes occur slowly or at a scale beyond our immediate experience, entities might seem static.
-Additionally, relative stability can arise when we move along with a process, making it appear as though nothing is changing.
-By becoming more sensitive to these factors, we can gain a deeper understanding of the dynamic nature of reality.
+In reality, what appears stable is often in flux.
+By changing our vantage point, we can uncover the subtle shifts underlying what we once thought was unchanging.
+Stability, then, isn’t about the absence of change, but about the way we relate to the processes unfolding around us.

 ## 4.7.
 Scene: Change and Continuity
 ### 4.7.1.
 Objective